WSR Rail Renewal

 Bullhead rail is similar to double-headed rail except that the profile of the head of the rail is not the same as that of the foot.
 Bullhead rail evolved from double-headed rail but, because it did not have a symmetrical profile, it was never possible to flip it over and use the foot as the head.
 Therefore, because the rail no longer had the originally-perceived benefit of reusability, it was a very expensive method of laying track.
 Heavy cast iron chairs are needed to support the rail, which is secured in the chairs by wedges or “keys” which require regular attention.

-Here are some examples of the materials that could be purchased with your donation The prices quoted below are correct as at October 2022 but they are changing all the time.
+Here are some examples of the costs of materials for maintaining the track.
+The prices quoted below were correct as at October 2022 and will be updated shortly.

 £5,473 buys a full 60ft panel of bullhead track including all fittings (50 years life)